senthilvsh/saffron/README.md

 ## Introduction

-Saffron is a simple, type-safe, general-purpose programming language.
+Saffron is a general-purpose programming language with dynamic typing.

 The language provides a few basic data types (Number, String and Boolean) and simple programming constructs like conditional statements, loops and functions.